olsisiseyi/project-vagrant/projectvagrant.md

 ## What are the key components and concepts in Vagrant, such as Vagrantfiles and providers?

 Vagrantfiles
-When Vagrant is installed we can write the configuration of all the Vms we want to set up in a file called Vagrantfile using a Vagrant command known as `vagrant up`
+- When Vagrant is installed we can write the configuration of all the Vms we want to set up in a file called Vagrantfile using a Vagrant command known as `vagrant up`

+- All configurations and softyware details can be added in Vagrantfile

+## Providers
+After installing Vagrant, we can run a command known as `vagrant init` which will automatically create Vagrantfile and then specify a provider (V) we want to use. *See cloud based examples listed above earlier*

+## Vagrant Setup and Configuration:
+How can Vagrant be installed and configured on different operating systems?

+- On the your host machine, visit [Hashicorp.com](https://developer.hashicorp.com/vagrant/downloads) to download Vagrant for Windows or Mac.
+It is advisable to download I686 because it is compatible with the 64-bit of Windows OS

+- Follow all the installation commands